 Add a professional summary or resume objective

+Making a good first impression is important.
 That’s why you should spend all the time you need writing a strong resume profile.

 There are two types of profiles, each one good for different types of candidates:

-Job seekers with at least five years of relevant experience should write a professional summary.
+- Job seekers with at least five years of relevant experience should write a professional summary.
 Summaries offer a four- to five-sentence overview of a candidate’s strengths.

-Job seekers who are entry-level or transitioning into a new field should consider writing a resume objective.
+- Job seekers who are entry-level or transitioning into a new field should consider writing a resume objective.
 Objective statements are more goal-oriented, explicitly saying what you can offer the employer and what you hope to gain from the job.

-Ultimately, both profiles serve the same purpose — to make the hiring manager think you are the BEST qualified candidate for the position.
+Ultimately, both profiles serve the same purpose: To make the hiring manager think you are the best qualified candidate for the position.

 The trick is customizing your profile for every job.
 Generic resumes get overlooked, even blocked by a company’s resume screening system.
 You can counteract this by reading the job description closely and adding the right keywords.